Sunday, September 11, 2011

 • Expectation in mediation in also an obstruction in the meditation.

-• Become free from feverishness and craving for happiness that is gripping our mind.
+• Drop all the desires and craving for happiness.
+Become free from feverishness and craving for happiness that is gripping the mind.

 • Remembering of that fact that 'one day you are going to die' helps in dropping craving that comes to our mind.
 So if mind is bombarded with cravings, just remember this fact of death.

-• All the object of senses have limitation but our mind doesn't have limitations.
+• All the object of senses have limitation but our mind is not ready for limitations and wants unlimited joy - which senses can't give.

-• Yoga is a skill, skill to be centered, skill to be in love and a skill that doesn't let this love turn in into hatred.
+• Yoga is a skill - a skill to manage mind, a skill to deal with emotions, a skill to be with people, a skill to be centered, a skill to be in love and a skill that doesn't let this love turn in into hatred.

 No comments: